 The Council has material financial interests in a number of group companies over which it has varying degrees of control or influence.
 There is a risk of exposure should any of the companies run into financial difficulties.
+This is mitigated by a robust governance and monitoring framework, which provides early warnings of any impending problems.

 In line with the Council, the group companies are facing significant financial challenges as a result of COVID-19.
 All were affected by lockdown restrictions either because of being forced to close or by people not accessing the City.
-This is anticipated to result in companies being unable to pay dividends, which will add further pressures to the Council's funding position.
+This is expected to result in companies being unable to pay dividends, which will add further pressures to the Council's funding position.